Traveling has always been one of my passions. I love the joy of experiencing new cultures and the excitement of exploring our amazing world.

 If you’re visiting San Gimignano from one of the surrounding communities you have a few options for how to get there.
 If you do not have access to a vehicle then you can take a bus from either Florence, Pisa, or Siena.
 There are also numerous bus tour groups that you can take if you don’t mind being part of a tour.
 San Gimignano does not have a train station, so to get here utilizing the train requires taking the train to Poggibonsi and then transferring to a bus.
 If you have a car getting here is fairly easy and there is plenty of parking outside the walls of the town.
 Look for the blue and white parking signs.

 What to See?

 What separates San Gimignano from other Tuscan towns and makes it so identifiable is the presence of its fourteen medieval towers.
 Of the fourteen towers the Torre Grossa is the tallest in the city at 177 feet and dates back to 1298.
-For a fee of five euro visitors can climb the tower for a great view of San Gimignano and the surrounding Tuscan countryside.
+For a fee of 9 euro visitors can climb the tower for a great view of San Gimignano and the surrounding Tuscan countryside.

 San Gimignano also has four main piazzas, which serve as a gathering area for visitors looking to relax for a bit and take in the unique architecture.
 The town grew around two of these squares, the Piazza della Cisterna, and the Piazza del Duomo.

 The triangular Piazza della Cisterna has a lovely well that stands in the centre and makes for a great gathering spot and photo opportunity.
-The Piazza del Duomo stands at the foot of La Collegiata, the nearest thing to a duomo (cathedral) in this small city.
+The Piazza del Duomo stands at the foot of La Collegiata, the nearest thing to a duomo (cathedral) in this small community.
 La Collegiata dates to the 11th century and contains a beautiful series of frescoes on Old and New Testament subjects.
 Seven of the fourteen towers are around the Piazza del Duomo, which makes for a beautiful setting.